-The programmes Learning by Doing engendered 20 circular projects for the municipality, including procurement and land development.
-Within the Circular Innovation Program, the municipality works closely with market parties and knowledge institutes on 30 innovative projects.and the 2016-2018 are based on .
+The programmes Amsterdam Circular: Learning by Doing and the Circular Innovation Programme 2016-2018 are based on Amsterdam Circular: Vision and Roadmap.
+Learning by Doing engendered 20 circular projects for the municipality, including procurement and land development.
+Within the Circular Innovation Program, the municipality works closely with market parties and knowledge institutes on 30 innovative projects.

 The board of Mayor and Deputy Mayors has commissioned the evaluation of Learning by Doing and the Circular Innovation Programme.
 In this evaluation, a total of 73 projects were assessed.

 This case study wants to show the lessons learned from the Amsterdam experience, and indicate which action perspectives are possible to further accelerate cities transition to a circular economy.

 The evaluation of the projects shows that the transition to a circular economy is realistic and profitable.
 Realistic, because the technical possibilities are great: existing projects, as well as new innovations, show that resource loops can be closed locally and are of a high quality.
 Profitable, because circular projects are financially more competitive than traditional projects when external costs are taken into account.

 From the evaluation of 73 circular projects and a validation with businesses, it becomes evident that three value chains (Construction, Biomass & Food, and Consumer goods) and two instruments (Procurement, and Research, Information provision, and Newtworks) in particular are very promising to scale up.
 For the sake of brevity, only these will be taken into account, but further in-depth information on the evaluation of these and other value chains and instruments are available here.

 Construction value chain: